OISF/suricata/doc/userguide/unix-socket.rst

 Commands in standard running mode
 ---------------------------------
-You may need to install ``suricatasc`` if you have not done so, running the following command from python/suricatasc
+Runnable script for suricatasc is available in `python/bin` directory of suricata.
+You can run it with the following commands.

 ::

+  cd python
-  sudo python setup.py install
+  sudo ./bin/suricatasc

 The set of existing commands is the following: